-Once you've made your selection in Ambient Mode, all you have to do is just look at your Smart Display.
+Once you've made your selection, all you have to do is just look at your Smart Display.
 It will update to start showing those images you've selected.
-You can also swipe to see more pics in Ambient Mode, if one isn't enough.
+You can also swipe to see more pics in the photo frame, if one isn't enough.

-I've only had this feature turned on for a day, but I can tell that it's going to be amazing.
+I've had this feature turned on for over a year, and it's been amazing.
 Both the recent highlights and a live album of me and my husband's photos are selected, so every time we walk into the kitchen where our JBL Link View is, we see a new relevant pic for us.
-Whether it's an event we just attended, some random photo, or a distant memory, the photos are heartwarming and personal.
+Whether it's an event we attended recently, some random photo, or a distant memory, the photos are heartwarming and personal.
 And we're either smiling when we remember them, or stopping for a second to recall in which circumstances they were taken.

-The absolute best part though is that I don't have to change any setting or manually select anything for new photos to show up on the display.
+The cool part though is that I don't have to change any setting or manually select anything for new photos to show up on the display.
 They will just appear once Photos recognizes one of us in a pic, or thinks a recent photo is interesting on its own.